-**To begin, place the Center of your left foot on the center of the lane which is approximately the 20th board or 5th DOT counting them from right to left (left to right for the left handed bowler).
+**To begin, place the Center of your left foot on the center board of the lane which is approximately the 20th board or 5th DOT counting them from right to left (left to right for the left handed bowler).
 Now facing the pins and without your ball, bend your knees slightly.
-Walk this "Five-Step Approach" with a good push away on the fourth step to get a little speed, and then a nice slide on the last step to slide.
+Walk this "Five-Step Approach" with a good push away on the fourth step to get a little speed, and then a slide on the last step.
 Stop at the foul line but do NOT go over it.
-Repeat this several times so you can get the FEEL of how the timing will be with your footwork.
+(In league play, going over the foul line would result in a foul and the pins you may have knocked down will NOT be counted).
+If you go over the foul line, just step back a little on the next try.
+Repeat this several times so you can get the "" of how the timing will be with your footwork and arm swing.

 1. Take the first step with your left foot (right for the left handed bowler) and do nothing with the arm holding the pretend ball.

 2. On your second step, push the pretend ball away from the body out and in front of you, letting the weight of the ball come down naturally, without forcing it.

 3. On the third step, the arm should be straight down next to your body.

 4. On the fourth step, the arm should be in back of the body and at the height of the backswing (about shoulder height) and give a little more push with the right foot to pick up some speed.
 The left arm should go slightly out to your side to help with balance.